THE DREAMER PROJECT

 Where This Touches the World.

-2. Curricular Mind-Science — If normalising this helps, then schools and orgs can run secular perception studios (short, repeatable practices in attention/identification) as core curriculum.
+Curricular Mind-Science — If normalising this helps, then schools and orgs can run secular perception studios (short, repeatable practices in attention/identification) as an area worth pilot testing in educational settings.

 EXPANSION